ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+2nd Epistle of John, verso 6th: &quot;Andt
-ech thee, lady, not ss-thougLu
+now I beseech thee, lady, not ss-thougLu
 I wrote a new commandment unto thco,
 but that which wo had horn tho besv­
 ning, that we lovo one another.&quot; Sb-.